 In 2021, the Digital Public Goods Alliance launched a 5-year strategy.
-The corresponding 2021 Roadmap details progress against the DPGA’s strategic objectives.
+The corresponding annual Roadmap details progress against the DPGA’s strategic objectives.

-The Digital Public Goods Alliance also maintains the DPG Standard and Registry, convenes expert communities of practice, co-leads the Digital Public Goods Charter, and oversees digital public goods pathfinding pilots.
+The Digital Public Goods Alliance also maintains the DPG Standard and Registry, convenes expert communities of practice, and co-leads the Digital Public Goods Charter.
 Read more about each of these core functions below.

 Communities of Practice

 Communities of Practice (CoPs) are groups of experts who convene to support the discovery, assessment, and advancement of digital public goods with high potential for addressing critical development needs and responding to urgent challenges.

 CoPs are a means of bringing together experts from organisations that are engaged in work related to a given topic, leveraging years of experience while simultaneously facilitating dialogue and alignment across these institutions and their networks.

 All CoPs are led in collaboration with co-chairing organisations that have extensive sector-relevant knowledge.
 Each CoP scopes and defines a particular focus area based on inputs from governments, multilateral organisations and other stakeholders in the DPG ecosystem.
 The purpose of this process is to highlight digital public goods that can meet particular high priority needs.
 Based on input and feedback from CoP members, the DPGA releases reports highlighting DPGs that have high impact potential for that area of focus.
 You can see the reports published to date here.

 The following is an overview of the DPGA’s CoPs: